 MISSING HOTEL OWNER FOUND DEAD

 “Bastard, you had to get greedy!”
-Said the large man who pounded a meaty fist on the top of his expansive desk as he read the words on the screen.
+Shouted the large man who pounded a meaty fist on the top of his expansive desk as he read the words on the screen.

 Ice cubes tinkled against the glass as he knocked back the rest of his whisky, the old bronze key he weighed in his other hand felt cool in his palm.
 He reached across the desk to gather a white cardboard box and a large, lidded clay urn depicting several Mayan gods.
-The maw of the shark saurian symbolizing a watery underworld gaped at him in a toothy grin and the man thought Peyton would appreciate the irony.
+The maw of the xoc saurian that symbolized a watery underworld gaped at him with a toothy grin and the man knew Peyton would appreciate the irony.

 A soft knock on the door preceded the entry of his lovely and eager assistant who purred.
 “The postman has arrived, sir.”